Contact us at DiverseFoCo@gmail.com

 Photo of “Love is color” mural by Chris Barbalis on

-Diverse Fort Collins is a volunteer-driven community project dedicated to advocating for antiracism and racial equity.
+Diverse Fort Collins is a volunteer-driven community project advocating for antiracism and racial equity.
 We connect people with resources and each other.

 Let’s co-create an inclusive community!